josewhitetower/sass-playlist/README.md

 ### Day 3: August 30, 2017

 **Today's Progress**:
 1. Today I learnt how to create a grid using math operators and mixins.
+2. Colour functions

 **Thoughts**:
 1. There's a math form, the operators need to be separated by space.
-2. Remeber, you can pass parameters to the mixins
+2. Remeber, you can pass parameters to the mixins.
+3. [Here](http://sass-lang.com/documentation/Sass/Script/Functions.html) you can find the Functions reference

 **Link to work:**:
 1. [Example](https://link)